Climate change in Kyrgyzstan

-Climate change in Kyrgyzstan is already having impacts.
+Climate change is evident in Kyrgyzstan.
 Among the countries in Eastern Europe and Central Asia, Kyrgyzstan is the third most vulnerable to the effects of climate change, such as changes in weather patterns that could lead to prolonged periods of precipitation and drought.
-Their average temperature has increased from 5.8 °C to 6 °C so far within the last 20 years.
-In 2013 the World Bank estimated a likely increase of 2°C in average mean temperature by 2060 and of 4–5°C by 2100, noting that the country's glaciers were significantly reduced and projected to decline further.
+Moreover, the frequent occurrence of extreme weather and climate events such as heatwaves, droughts, heavy rainfalls, and biotic/abiotic catastrophes during recent years are evidence of climate change.
+Kyrgyzstan is threatened with glacier melting and a lack of freshwater balance, which are accelerated by global warming.
+The average temperature has increased from 4.8 °C to 6 °C so far within the last 20 years.
+In 2013 the World Bank estimated a likely increase of 2 °C in average mean temperature by 2060 and of 4–5 °C by 2100, noting that the country's glaciers were significantly reduced and projected to decline further.
+A significant warming trend in Kyrgyzstan with a projected increase of 6°C under the Shared Socioeconomic Pathway (SSP) scenario SSP5-8.5 from 2076 to 2096.
 However the very slight increase in temperature is expected to positively affect climate-sensitive sectors such as agriculture, energy, and forestry as more land is within the optimum temperature band.

-Contributions

-Greenhouse gases
+Greenhouse gas emissions

-About a third of the total greenhouse gas emissions in Kyrgyzstan is due to their main reliance on road systems for transportation.
-In 2010, according to data from the World Bank, there were 6,398.9 kilotons of CO2emissions released from Kyrgyzstan.
-This made up 0.02 percent of the world's CO2emissions at the time.
-In 2012, Kyrgyzstan emitted 0.03 percent of the global greenhouse gas emissions.

-The US Energy Information Administration released a data chart ranking countries based on carbon dioxide emissions from energy consumption.
-In 1992, Kyrgyzstan ranked 82.
-The most recent data chart, released for 2010, places Kyrgyzstan at rank 129.
-By 2030, Kyrgyzstan plans to reduce greenhouse gas emissions from their usual emission levels by between 11.49 percent and 13.75 percent, or by between 29 percent and 31 percent if international support is involved.
-By 2050, Kyrgyzstan plans to reduce greenhouse gas emissions from their usual emission levels by between 12.67 percent and 15.69 percent, or by between 35 percent and 46.75 percent if international support is involved.
+Greenhouse gas emissions are small, at 17 million tonnes CO2 equivalent in 2017 and net zero is the goal for 2050.
+The International Renewable Energy Agency, IRENA, has suggested that auctions could be held to install more solar photovoltaics, wind power, bioenergy and small hydropower.
+They also suggest that electrifying transport, which is one of the main sources of greenhouse gas, would save money on fuel imports.
+And they suggest replacing coal with renewable sources of energy would both reduce greenhouse gas emissions and provide healthier home heating.
+They also say that all electricity should be charged for by the amount used and that the retail price of electricity should be gradually increased, but there should be some way to stop the price increases hitting poor people.